goalzz/Bootstrap-Portfolio/README.md

 1. Project Overview
 2. Getting Started
 3. Features
-4. Technologies Used
+4. Technologies Used / Resources
 5. How to Use
-6. ontributing
+6. Deployment
-7. License

 ## Project Overview